zfzfg/TriggerVolumes/README.md

 # Delete a group (volumes are not deleted)
 /trigger deletegroup MyGroup
 ```

+**Important Notes:**
+- Groups require a minimum of 2 volumes
+- When removing a volume leaves less than 2 volumes, the group is automatically deleted
+- A volume can belong to multiple groups simultaneously
+- Removing a volume from a group doesn't delete the volume itself

 ### Key Features
 - **Batch Operations**: Apply actions to multiple volumes simultaneously